 The right thing to do

-We collectively depend on soil, land, forests, and water, which provide resources and services critical to human existence.
-Moreover, a healthy natural ecosystem plays a vital role in tackling climate change, with land and oceans absorbing and storing carbon from the atmosphere.Read more
+We collectively depend on soil, land, forests, and water, which provide ecosystem services critical to human existence.

 The business case